 Honestly, the answer to this question will always depend on the components of a meal.
 As I've observed, it has been a norm for us to cook complex recipes.
 We add various ingredients until our taste buds would approve.
 There's nothing wrong with this, as far as human health is concerned.
 However, when it comes to our beloved pets, simplicity is the best course of action.

 With that, here is a list of important notes to remember when you're feeding your pet home-cooked meals.

-- Avoid giving your dog fatty or oil-rich meals.
-Digesting this kind of meal will not only stress your pet's digestive system.
-It can also lead to pancreatitis.
+- Avoid giving your dog fatty meals.
+Digesting this kind of meal will not only stress your pet's digestive system, but it may also lead to pancreatitis.

-- Do not feed meals that has cooked bones in it.
-It can choke, splinter or damage your pet's gastrointestinal tract.
+- Do not feed meals that have cooked bones, which can splinter or damage your pet's gastrointestinal tract.

 - Foods that are heavily spiced should also be avoided.
 This can cause distress to your dog's digestion.

 - To avoid begging behavior, only feed your canine friend at his designated place.
 Never give him your food when he's asking, this will only encourage him to beg for more.